Building a Kickass Growth Team: Everything You Need To Succeed

 • Where do we have data but lack focused optimization efforts?

-Balancing short and long-term growth:
+Balance short and long-term growth:

 This analysis helps determine which structure makes the most sense.
 For example:

-The key insight here is understanding that your growth drivers should determine your team structure – not the other way around.
+The key insight here is understanding that your growth drivers should determine your team structure, not the other way around.

-Step 2: Evaluate Your Current Organization
+Step 2: Evaluate your current organization

-Matching challenges to team structures:
+Matching your challenges to team structures:

 Your primary challenges should influence your team structure:

-Assessing growth readiness:
+Assess your organization’s growth readiness:

 • Does leadership value experimentation and data-driven decision making?